MCT-master/mct-master.github.io/_posts/2024-05-08-olivegr-clap_model_evaluation.md

 **Disclaimer**: these findings are<sub>not backed by the <sub>statistical power necessary<sub>to say for certain :(</sub>

 # Dataset & Code
 Should you want to recreate my results, you may get audio embeddings [here](https://www.uio.no/english/studies/programmes/mct-master/blog/assets/other/2024_05_09_olivegr_thesis_dataset.zip).
-Notebooks for the project may be found on [Github](https://github.com/olivergetz/thesis).
+Notebooks for the project and a reproduction guide may be found on [Github](https://github.com/olivergetz/thesis).

 # Acknowledgements
 My thesis was made possible with help from Stian Aagedal and Peder Jørgensen of [HANCE.AI](https://hance.ai).
 I would like to thank them for their continued support and for granting me access to the entire Soundly audio collection for my work.